-Call to action 1: Folks, you need INSIDE SALES MANAGEMENT training – not just the good touchy-feely stuff from HR.
+Call to action 1: Folks, you need VIRTUAL SALES MANAGEMENT training – not just the good touchy-feely stuff from HR.
 Check out my LBTV posting on what training you need here.

 Call to action 2: Consider re-appropriating your rep training budget for your managers (you’ll get more ROI from your rep training that way).